Gasoline and diesel usage and pricing: Crude oil

+Crude oil is the main factor affecting gasoline and diesel prices.
+Exploration, extraction, and transport costs contribute to pricing.
+Between 2004 and 2008, global demand increases raised oil prices from 35 to 140 $/oilbbl, causing a corresponding rise in gas prices.
+OPEC production decisions and speculation in oil markets also influence gasoline prices.

 Marketing and distribution

-Distribution and marketing makes up the remaining 5%.
-The price of transporting crude oil to a refinery then gasoline to a point of distribution is passed on to the consumer.
-In addition the price to market the fuel brand is passed on.
+Distribution and marketing costs cover transportation of crude oil to refineries and gasoline to retailers, as well as brand marketing expenses.

 Taxes

-Taxes are the next biggest contributor to gasoline prices at around 12%.
-In the United States, both state and federal taxes apply to gasoline.
-In addition, other taxes may be placed on gas including applicable state sales taxes, gross receipts taxes, oil inspection fees, underground storage tank fees and other miscellaneous environmental fees.

 Other factors

-Aside from this breakdown, many other factors affect gasoline prices.
-Extreme weather, war or natural disaster in areas where oil is produced can also in turn raise the price of a gallon of gasoline.
-Legislation by several states for cleaner burning fuel also affects certain areas' prices of gasoline.

-Balance between supply and demand directly affects the price of gasoline.
-U.S. consumption of gasoline follows a seasonal pattern, where every year it is more expensive during the summer months when more people are driving.
-The long-term trend of consumption has been to increase year over year since 1950, with dips around the introduction of corporate average fuel economy standards and the 1979 energy crisis, the early 1990s recession and Gulf War, and the Great Depression.
+Weather events, conflicts, and legislation for cleaner-burning fuels can raise prices.
+Gasoline costs also follow seasonal demand patterns, typically increasing in summer.
+U.S. consumption has generally risen since 1950, with notable dips during the introduction of corporate average fuel economy standards, the 1979 energy crisis, the early 1990s recession and Gulf War, and the Great Depression.

 Petrol usage and pricing in Europe

 Most European countries have higher fuel taxes than the US, but Russia and some neighboring countries have a much smaller tax, with fuel prices similar to the US.

 Competitive petrol pricing in the UK is led by supermarkets with their own forecourts.
 Generally each supermarket tends to match the other's prices; the lead players being Asda, Tesco, Sainsbury's and Morrisons.